 ATLANTA — Georgia gas prices continue to decline, according to the auto club AAA.

-Georgia motorists are now paying an average price of $2.52 per gallon for regular unleaded, the club said on Monday.
-The state average was 5 cents less than a week ago, 8 cent less than this time last month and 23 cents less than this time last year.
+Georgia motorists are now paying an average price of $2.61 per gallon for regular unleaded.
+Monday’s state average was 4 cents less than a week ago, 9 cents more than this time last month and 11 cents less than this time last year, the club said.

-Motorists in Butts County on Monday reported paying $2.57 to $2.59 per gallon, according to the price-tracking website GasBuddy.com.
+Motorists in Butts County on Monday reported paying $2.69 per gallon, according to the price-tracking website GasBuddy.com.

 Lower than usual demand has helped to push pump prices down, AAA said.
 According to the Energy Information Administration’s report for the weekend ending on July 19, domestic demand hit 9.67 million barrels per day.

 Although it grew from the previous week’s 9.2 million barrels per day, last week’s rate is below the 9.82 million American motorists used during this time last year, AAA said.

 Additionally, total domestic stocks of gas fell slightly to 232.5 million barrels.
 If stocks continue to drop amid low demand, pump prices will likely continue to decline moving into next week, AAA said.